 Dinosaur bone may have survived for millions of years, but it's not immune to damage from reckless handling.
 To keep the gembone looking beautiful, avoid exposure to acidic elements and polishing agents.
 Cleaning or soaking in alcohol is not recommended.

 Be very careful not to hit your dinosaur bone jewelry against a hard surface.
 It could chip or break like any other stone.

 Washing your ring with a mild soap is the only maintenance dinosaur bone should ever require.

 Wood jewelry is maintained by keeping it away from water.
 Antler jewelry also shares this concern, since both are very porous materials.
 If wood absorbs water it swells slightly like a sponge – and once it dries, it shrinks as the water evaporates.
 This constant warping of the material can lead to the wood developing cracks.

-We’ll help protect your wood and antler jewelry and maintain their beauty.
-With all of our wood and antler jewelry, we apply our Ring Armor Waterproofing free of charge.
+We’ll help protect your wood, pet memorial, and antler jewelry and maintain their beauty.
+With all of these materials, we apply our Ring Armor Waterproofing free of charge.
 This complementary solution protects wood and antler jewelry from the threats of water while also boosting its overall durability for everyday use.
 Even with the Ring Armor applied, it's best to avoid unnecessary exposure or submersion in liquids.
 If the Ring Armor on your wood or antler ring begins to show signs of wear, let us know and we'll make it right.
 Please do not try to fix it yourself with a varnish or wax!

-If your wood or antler jewelry gets dirty, gently wash it with a soft damp cloth and a mild soap.
+If your wood pet memorial ashes, or antler jewelry gets dirty, gently wash it with a soft damp cloth and a mild soap.
 Rinse away the soap, then dry it with a clean, soft, dry cloth.